 Phase 3 “Returning users”

-Returning users re-visit the member platform now and again, but not on a regular basis yet.
-These users are not fully engaged, but have at least found some basic value in visiting the member platform.
+Returning users re-visit the membership platform now and again, but not on a regular basis yet.
+These users are not fully engaged, but have at least found some basic value in visiting the membership platform.
 Maybe they only have a low emotional attachment to the association or they simply are not interested in the day-to-day activities of the association and only passively consume information on the platform.
 They usually only inform themselves about dates and upcoming events and take away some of the key news.
 These returning users become regular users by habit and by experiencing value that they can not get anywhere else.
 This is where interactions with a low barrier to participate help a lot.
 One-click opinion polls, expert questions and answers and other forms of engagement content attract users and show them what they might be missing out on.

 Phase 4: Regular users

-Returning users will become regular users when they have not only experienced the unique values of the member platform a few times but also participated in the community.
+Returning users will become regular users when they have not only experienced the unique values of the membership platform a few times but also participated in the community.
 The key motivators for regular visits span from wanting to find out about any news as quickly as possible, participate in discussions, share interesting news and experiences with the network or simply finding inspiration.
 This is where active community management helps a lot.
 Community managers can help by showing gratitude for new posts and comments and by commenting under member generated content.

 Phase 5: Power users

-The so-called “power users” are the heart of the member platform.
+The so-called “power users” are the heart of the membership platform.
 They not only consume news, but actively contribute to the success of the platform.
-They are often directly involved in the association’s activities and share their experiences on the member portal.
+They are often directly involved in the association’s activities and share their experiences on the membership platform.
 Due to their high level of activity, they know the platform best.
 Thus, power users are very important stakeholders with strong promotional value for your platform and to the other users.
-Most power users are emotionally invested in the association and usually in the member platform, too.
+Most power users are emotionally invested in the association and usually in the membership platform, too.
 A great best practice to show your power users appreciation and to keep them engaged is giving them access to behind the scenes information.
 This could be a closed group for key stakeholders, information on platform updates in advance or inviting them to specific events and activities.
 You should also ask your power users for their opinion on features and procedures and at least consider this valuable feedback.